ADGEfficiency/course-starter-python/neuapp/blog/three-uncommon-bash-tricks.md

 **Good developers type less**.

-Typing less reduces the toll that working at a computer takes on your body - reducing typing means less pain in your hands and wrists.
+Computer work takes a toll on your body - reducing typing means less pain in your back, hands and wrists.

-Typing less allows developers to work more accurately, making less mistakes by accessing previous commands from history rather than retyping each command.
+Typing less allows developers to work more accurately and make less mistakes.

 For a developer, making proper use of your shell (commonly Bash) is one opportunity to type less.
+For example, by accessing previous commands from history rather than retyping each command, a developer can avoid both retyping and the potential mistype of retyping a command.

 **That's what this post is about - three Bash tricks that will let you type less**: